PaulKinlan/paul.kinlan.me/content/2016-01-11-every-browser-should-support-intent.markdown

 **Resolve a service**

-We could a new custom protocol scheme (`/me ducks and runs`) called `action:` whose goal it is to map to the existing underlying ways to launch apps.
+We should create a new custom protocol scheme (`/me ducks and runs`) called `action:` whose goal it is to map to the existing underlying ways to launch apps.
 The action scheme would look similar to the intent syntax but won't be Android specific.
 Therefore it should support a way to: